qwertzguy/git-quick/README.md

 `cherry-pick`: creates a new worktree and checks out the files modified in the specified commit and starts a cherry-pick.
 `add`: adds a file to be checked-out.
 `del`: removes a file from the checkout.
-`status`: provides a faster `git status` by showing only changes to files add to the checkout.
+`status`: provides a faster `git status` by showing only changes to files added to the checkout.
 `done`: deletes a worktree directory and it's associated branch and metadata.

 ## Install/Update